 And let me tell you, these keto almond flour biscuits are everything.
 They’re savory, buttery, cheesy, fluffy… the list goes on and on!

 Not to mention, they’re also super low carb.
-As I already mentioned, each one of these bad boys has just 1.75g NET CARBS – but honestly, you’d never be able to guess it from how filling they are.
+As I already mentioned, each one of these bad boys has just over 1 NET CARB – but honestly, you’d never be able to guess it from how filling they are.